TjobberTjob/MassSpecPipeline/readme.md

 test_accessions: Number of accession projects set aside to testing (not validation) - Defaults to 3

-early_stopping: Number of epochs with no improvement before stopping - Defaults to 10}}
+early_stopping: Number of epochs with no improvement before stopping - Defaults to 10

+setseed: Makes sure that it always initializes files in the same training and test groupings.
+Defaults to "True"

+MS: Whether to use just ms1 or ms1 and ms2 data for the neural networks - Defaults to "ms1" ("both" is the other option)

+lenms2: The length of the MS2 data used.
+This is needed because of the size of the neural network for MS2 data.
+ Has two options, a numerical value where all data points with less data are filtered away, or "max" where it takes the n highest values from all ms2 data, where n is the shortest ms2 data in a single datapoint.
+Only used if MS is "both" - Defualts to "max"

 #### NOTE: Values given as "True" and "False" needs to be in quotes.